Course 2: Entrepreneurship in healthcare

 Practical issues and expenses

-There is no course fee, and acommodation is booked and covered by HIS for the duration of the course (not the night before or after).
+There is no course fee.
+Accommodation is booked by HIS, but you are expected to pay yourself upon check out after each module.
+You should seek reimbursement from your department/lab for these costs.
 Participants who want to stay longer have to book and cover this themselves.

 HIS covers lunch and dinner.
-Dinner includes up to 2 glasses wine/beer/mineral water.
+Dinner includes up to two glasses wine/beer/mineral water.
 Additional beverage must be covered by participants due to Norwegian regulations.

 Prerequisite for entry: